CatheonGaming/cgc-evm-public-contracts/catheon_token/README.md

 - The fee should be transferred to treasury address.
 - Mint/Burn tokens by only owner.
 - Only owner can change `fee_percentage`, `services`, `treasury`, `max_supply`.
+- Will not override `Ownable` functions because ownership can not be renounced.

 ## Implement
 > Language: Solidity